prismicio/prismic-gatsby/docs/README.md

 All other URL fields, such as `target`, `lang`, and `isBroken`, are provided on the field, as well.

-The `target` field defaults to an empty string.
-This allows you to always query the `target` field even if it is not set in Prismic.

 **Note**: If you need to access the raw data, the original data is accessible using the `raw` field, though use of this field is discouraged.
+The field returns JSON, thus does not require you to list individual child fields.

 ```graphql
 {